acm-ndsu/Byte-le-2025/docs/_build/html/_sources/getting_started.rst

 Python Version
 --------------

-Make sure to uninstall the visual studio version of python if you have visual studio installed.
+Make sure to uninstall the Visual Studio Code version of Python if you have Visual Studio Code installed.
-You can do this by re-running the installer and unselecting the python development kit then clicking update.
+You can do this by re-running the installer and unselecting the Python development kit then clicking update.

 :gold:`We require using Python version 3.12.` You can go to the `official Python website <https://www.python.org/downloads/release/python-3125/>`_ to download it.